hhvm/user-documentation/guides/hack/60-unsupported/06-others.md

 This is permitted and functional, even in [strict mode](../typechecker/modes.md#strict-mode), but it hides problems: Hack will not be able to check that any later uses of local variables is correct, as it is unable to know if they were affected by the `extract()` call.
 It is also frequently a security issue.

+The typechecker will also raise undefined variable errors for any locals that `extract()` defines that were not previously used.

 ## Variable Variables

 @@ others-examples/varvars.php.type-errors @@